SonnyTriad/Triad-Wars-Community-Collaboration/Main Idea Thread.md

 The fight club from the beloved Sleeping Dogs, but with a twist.
 Come to the fight club to practise your combos, new moves and spar npcs.
 But most importantly, Train your fighter.
 This all new addition to Fight Club will allow players to train their own npc, level him/her up and eventually fight another players npc (which can be watched and bet on).
-This will be sure to create a new renewed love the the fight club, Sifu Kwok would be proud!
+This will be sure to create a new renewed love the the fight club, Sifu Kwok would be proud! (included after hobbie buildings)

  4. (5)[Unconfirmed] The Registry ->
-If community content is accepted and begins taking shape, the monthly pol to accept new items to be added into the game will need to take place somewhere.
+If community content is accepted and begins taking shape, the monthly poll to accept new items to be added into the game will need to take place somewhere.
 The registry does that for you, showing the top 100 or so entries, vote for what you want in TW!
-No point adding this unless community content goes ahead.
+No point adding this unless community content goes ahead. (included after hobbie buildings)

+ 5. (5)[Unconfirmed] Car Derby ->
+What's not to love about a car derby built into TW?
+A Car derby is when two or more people (players) will enter an arena in their cars.
+The objective is to ram, flip, damage and just destroy the other contestants cars.
+The last player left will be victorious, receiving a reward of some sort.
+This could be integrated into TW by either accessing a match through the gambling house (seen below) or an inbuilt arena in the world or a triad's turf.
+Perhaps Derby points could be rewarded to a victor of a match, to which they can spend towards rewards at the Derby store (e.g. 10 Derby points for 100k cash, or a Unique Derby hat.)

 - *Store and Events:*
 -